awendland/reddit-wallpaper/README.md

 And once you’ve done that, add the following line:

-    0 9 * * * /usr/local/bin/reddit-background
+    0 0 * * 0 /usr/local/bin/reddit-wallpaper

 Save the file and quit the editor.
-Now your background will rotate daily at 9:00 in the morning.
+Now your wallpaper stash will update weekly at 12:00 am on Sunday.
+The update will download new images from the subreddits and remove any old images from the download directory.

 Advanced
 --------

 ### Subreddit Sort Options

 By default, when you specify a subreddit, you are selecting the top 25 posts over the last week.

 You can customize the sort by using the following format: